ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 alignment.
 The other possibility was incorporating the super-resolution technique described earlier.
 But again, our data did not require these additional steps.

+## Image registration {-}

+The ANTs registration toolkit is a complex framework permitting highly tailored solutions to pairwise image registration scenarios [@Avants:2014aa].
+It includes innovative transformation models for biological modeling [@Avants:2008aa;@Tustison:2013ac] and has proven capable of excellent performance [@Klein:2009aa;@Avants:2011wx].
+Various parameter sets targeting specific applications have been packaged with the different ANTsX platforms, specifically ANTs, ANTsPy, and ANTsR [@Tustison:2021aa].
+In ANTsPy, the function ``ants.registration(...)`` is used to register two (sets) of images where ``type_of_transform`` is a user-specified option that invokes a specific parameter set.
+Initially, linear optimization is initialized with center of (intensity) mass alignment typically followed by optimization of both rigid and affine transforms using the mutual information similarity metric.
+This was followed by diffeomorphic deformable alignment using symmetric normalization (SyN) with Gaussian [@Avants:2008aa] or B-spline regularization [@Tustison:2013ac] where the forward transform is invertible and differentiable.
+The similarity metric employed at this latter stage is typically either neighborhood cross-correlation or mutual information similarity metric.
+Further details can be found in the various documentation sources for these ANTsX packages.

 ## Template generation {-}